EightFold24/pwa-training/03-Webapp/README.md

 # Build a Webapp

 ## Starter Guide
+Build a website which we will build upon throughout this training.

 **_NOTE: This works best on Chrome (but does work on other browsers).
 Compatibility for any technologies used in this training can be seen on http://caniuse.com/_**

 ## Prerequisits